tern-tools/tern/README.md

 # Getting Started<a name="getting-started"/>
-Tern is not distributed on PyPI or as Docker images yet.
-This is coming soon.
-See the [Project Status](#project-status) for details.

 ## Getting Started with Docker<a name="getting-started-with-docker">
 Docker is the most widely used tool to build and run containers.
 If you already have Docker installed, you can run Tern by building a container with the Dockerfile provided and the `docker_run.sh` script: